900 (skateboarding): Other sports

 The 900 can also be attempted on a BMX bike, skis, snowboard, inline skates or a scooter.
 BMX rider Mat Hoffman was the first person to successfully land the 900 on film at a competition in Canada in 1989.
 In 2002 at X Games VIII, Hoffman took the trick a step further by landing a no-handed 900.
 BMX rider Simon Tabron's signature trick is the 900.
 In the 2007 at X Games XIII, Simon Tabron landed the first back-to-back 900s on a bike.

 Because the gear of snowboarders, skiers, and inline skaters is affixed to their feet, the 900 is not considered to be a difficult trick for professionals in those sports and is performed comparatively often.
-1620 and 1800 degree spins have been landed on skis, a 1620 has been performed on a snowboard as well as on inline skates, 1080 on BMX, 1080 on scooter.
+1620- and 1800-degree spins have been landed on skis, a 1620 has been performed on a snowboard as well as on inline skates, and a 1080 on BMX and on scooter.